sogeuni/sogeuni.github.io/content/abs/apendix/writing-scripts.md

 **Strip Comments**

 Strip all comments from a shell script whose name is specified on the command-line.
-Note that the initial [[../introduction/sha-bang#^SHABANGREF|#! line]] must not be stripped out.
+Note that the initial [[sha-bang#^SHABANGREF|#! line]] must not be stripped out.

 **Strip HTML Tags**